ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi2/update2.md

 height: 300px
 name: linestation-fig
 ---
-Plots showing where data is sampled from (blue points are water samples red are fish samples)
+Plots showing where data is sampled from (blue points are water samples red are fish samples).
+The left side shows the few water data points that did not match the line and station patterns in the fish dataset.
 ```

 ### Grouping and Splitting the Water and Fish Dataset by Location